 How LASIK / PRK Treats Presbyopia

-Another option is for Dr. Belmont to perform LASIK or PRK to treat presbyopia.
-However, there is a caveat: The traditional approach to using LASIK and PRK to treat presbyopia involves creating monovision.
+Another option is to have board certified laser eye surgeon Dr. Sandra Belmont perform LASIK or PRK to treat presbyopia.
+However, there is a caveat: The traditional approach to using LASIK and PRK to treat presbyopia involves monovision (correcting one eye for distance vision and the other for near vision).

 With monovision, an individual can see clearly in the distance with one eye and up close with the other eye.
 When the person has both eyes open, he or she is typically able to see clearly at multiple distances.